 The snorkeling has unique geology with super clear water down 320 feet (100m).
 The water is a brisk 37’F (2.7’C) year round.
 They do suit you up with a thermal layer and dry suit so that you don’t die.

 You can snorkel in Silfra throughout the year, but I argue for doing it in the winter.
+Snorkeling Silfra is one of those winter activities in Iceland that will give you a great story to tell during cocktail parties.
 Imagine the shock to your body if you go from a 57’F (14’C) summer air temperature into the frigid water.
 But if you are standing on the platform in 20’F air temps (as I was), then going into the water is actually warmer.
 It’s a warped logic but it worked for me and I was able to get into the water without hyperventilating.

 Check out these tours for Silfra and the northern lights: